Caroline Colman: Early life

 Colman, née Cozens-Hardy, was born to William Hardy and Sarah Cozens of Letheringsett Hall on 9 May 1831.
 She was the eldest of the family's four sons and five daughters.

 Before her marriage, Colman dedicated her time to largely helping within the home and the local village.
 Colman helped her father write and by the age of 20 she had produced her own articles for two separate Wesleyan magazines.
 She also dedicated time to leading Bible studies, exchanging books with local villagers and reading to inmates of the workhouse.

 Personal life

 Caroline Colman became engaged to Jeremiah James Colman on 30 January 1855 with the couple being married on 25 September 1856.
 The wedding celebrations concluded with a fireworks display for the villagers.
-Upon returning from their honeymoon, it was decided that the Colman's would take up residence in Carrow House, the same Norfolk village in which Jeremiah James Colman's work was based.
+Upon returning from their honeymoon, it was decided that the Colmans would take up residence in Carrow House, the same Norfolk village in which Jeremiah James Colman's work was based.
 Caroline would eventually go on to have a significant influence upon the works of her husband.